GSA/resources.data.gov/pages/_summaries/federalregister-gov.md

 description: This case study describes the tenets behind an API that provides access to all data found on FederalRegister.gov, including all Federal Register documents from 1994 to the present.
-source: National Archives & Records Administration
+source: National Archives and Records Administration
 category: Case studies & examples
 tags:
   - API